 Applicants are expected to have studied college-level mathematics, physics, chemistry, and biology.
 They should also have experience in independent research.
-Coursework in neurobiology and experience in scientific computing are helpful but not required.
+Coursework in neurobiology and experience in scientific computing are helpful, but not required.

 Whenever possible, applicants will be interviewed on campus before final admission decisions are made.

-The option does not admit students for work toward the M.S. degree.
-A terminal Master's Degree may be awarded in exceptional circumstances.
+The option does not admit students for work toward the Master's degree.
+A terminal M.S. may be awarded in exceptional circumstances.